storj/ipfs-go-ds-storj/README.md

 `GOLOG_FILE` sets the log file location.
 If not set, the logs are printed to the standard error.

-`STORJ_LOG_LEVEL` sets the log level.
+`GOLOG_LOG_LEVEL` sets the log level.
 The default level is ERROR.
 Use `storjds=<level>` to set the log level of only the Storj datastore plugin.
 See https://github.com/ipfs/go-log#golog_log_level for details.

 ## License